Paul Deacon: Early career

 In 2007 Paul became the Bradford Bulls captain taking over from Iestyn Harris.
 In August 2007 he was named in Bradford Bull' Team of the Century.
 In September 2007 Deacon reached 2,000 goals for the Bradford Bulls.
-Deacon was recalled for the Great Britain train-on squad for the 2007 test series with New Zealand, but pulled out due to injury.
 In 2008 Deacon celebrated his testimonial year with the Bradford Bulls after 10-years of service for the Super League club.
 As well as a testimonial match against his hometown club Wigan Warriors in January, Paul Deacon's name also appeared on all away jerseys to commemorate his loyalty to the Bradford Bulls.
 On 16 April 2008 Paul signed a new 2-year contract until 2010.
-He was forced to rule himself out of contention for the England training squad for the 2008 Rugby League World Cup through injury.
 In November 2009, Deacon signed for Wigan after 11-years at the Bradford Bulls.

-2010s
+Wigan

 Deacon appeared in his first Grand Final in 5-years by playing in the 2010 Super League Grand Final victory over St Helens at Old Trafford.

 Deacon played in the 2011 Challenge Cup Final 28–18 victory over the Leeds Rhinos at Wembley Stadium.

+International career

+Deacon won caps for England while at the Bradford Bulls in 1999 against France (2 matches).
+Deacon played for England in their 2000 World Cup campaign against Russia, Fiji, Ireland and New Zealand, and in 2001 against Wales.
+He was forced to rule himself out of contention for the England training squad for the 2008 Rugby League World Cup through injury.

+For Great Britain he won caps while at the Bradford Bulls in 2001 against France and Australia.
+He represented Great Britain in 2002 against New Zealand (3 matches), in 2003 against Australia (2 matches, plus 1 as sub).

+He played in the 2005 Tri Nations against Australia and New Zealand (2 matches).
+Deacon was recalled for the Great Britain train-on squad for the 2007 test series with New Zealand, but pulled out due to injury.

 Coaching career

-Rugby League
+Rugby league

 Following his retirement from playing, Deacon joined Wigan's coaching staff where he remained for four years.

 In 2013, Deacon was appointed assistant to Steve McNamara at the England national rugby league team, just before the beginning of the 2013 Rugby League World Cup.

-Rugby Union
+Rugby union

 In July 2015 it was confirmed that Deacon would switch codes and join Premiership rugby union side Sale Sharks as attack/skills coach.
 He was promoted to head coach in December 2020 following the departure of director of rugby Steve Diamond.

+He left the position of head coach at Sale Sharks at the end of the 2024–25 season.